 autounattend.xml files to install Windows 10/11Windows Setup will automatically search for autounattend.xml files at various locations, including the root folders of each removable drive.
-Therefore, you do not need any third-party software, and you do not need to modify .iso or .wim files.
+Therefore, to perform unattended Windows installations, there is no need to use third-party software or to modify .iso or .wim files.
 Just follow these steps:

 autounattend.xml file to the root folder of a USB drive and connect it to the computer.autounattend.xml file to the root folder of the USB drive and connect it to the computer.autoinst.flp or autoinst.iso are attached: